maleja111/basicAngular-suncoastjs/README.md

 - Start service `ng serve`
 - Navigate to `http://localhost:4200/`

+# Reactive Form with componets and services
+## Branch `feature/components-menu-footer-formUser`
+## Creation of components

+We need to create 3 components
+- `ng generate component menu`
+- `ng generate component footer`
+- `ng generate component form-users`

+## Branch `feature/add-styles-html`
+## Styles and HTML

+- You can save time using these styles, just clone the branch

+## Branch `feature/reactive-form`
+## Set the Reactive Form import in app.model

+- `import { ReactiveFormsModule } from '@angular/forms';`
+- Now you can add logic to the form

+## Branch `feature/services`
+## We need add a service for our user data

+- Generate a new service`ng generate service user`
+- Add the import in app.model

+- `import { UserService } from './services/user/user.service';`
+- Add as providers

  ## Notes

 - If you have this error `node_modules/rxjs/internal/types.d.ts(81,44): error TS1005: ';' expected error after installation of Angular 6`